-University of Denver Health & Counseling Services is a part of the University Of Denver Graduate School Of Professional Psychology's Internship Consortium which is accredited by the American Psychological Association.
-Thus, we only accept applicants from candidates who are students of GSPP.
-We offer a one year intensive psychology internship and accept 4 interns per year.
+University of Denver (DU) Health & Counseling Services (HCC) is a part of the University Of Denver Graduate School Of Professional Psychology's (GSPP) Internship Consortium which is accredited by the American Psychological Association (APA).
+Thus, we only accept applications from candidates who are students of GSPP.
+We offer a one year intensive psychology internship and accept four interns per year.

 The HCC offers unique training experiences.
 In addition to the traditional services offered by a university counseling center, all interns training at DU will have opportunities to work with clients in the Employee Assistance Program, the College of Law, and the Women's College.
 Core activities include: individual, couples, and group counseling; crisis intervention/emergency services; prevention/consultation/outreach/ organizational development; assessment/psychological testing; training/supervision; applied research/quality assurance; and psychiatric evaluation and treatment.

 Additionally, the Health & Counseling Center is an integrated health center so interns participate in regularly scheduled integrated health meetings with staff medical providers to discuss & coordinate the overall care and wellbeing of our clients.
 The counseling staff includes various disciplines including psychiatry & Licensed Clinical Social Workers which help to broaden & foster holistic perspectives towards provision of services.